Best Homemade Remedies For Cough

 Liquids that are warm or very cold thin out mucus, which makes it easier to cough up, making them good toddler cough cures.
 Liquids also keep your child hydrated and soothe a raw throat.

-Researchers at Cardiff University's Common Cold Center discovered that hot beverages work best to relieve the common cold and flu symptoms.
+Researchers at Cardiff University's Common Cold Center discovered that hot beverages best relieve common cold and flu symptoms.

 They found in their study that drinking hot beverages helped to reduce symptoms like runny nose, cough, sneezing, sore throat, chills, and exhaustion.